zefangli/OLD_zefangli.github.io/index.md

 - Assisted in modeling and simulation of the 7-DOF robotic arm.
 - Participated in establishing the communication between ROS and ROS2.

+# Activities

+## Center for Learning and Teaching, UM-SJTU JI, 02/2019 -

 ### Markdown